eliotbaez/asciicodecbot2/README.md

 Usage:

-    $ python3 asciicodecbot [n]
+    $ python3 asciicodecbot

-where `n` is the delay in seconds between subsequent checks of the Reddit inbox.
-Smaller numbers yield less latency.
-If `n` is omitted, the delay defaults to 30 seconds.
+No arguments are required or recognized for the execution.

 ## Summoning the bot